Constraints from a many-body method on spin-independent dark matter scattering off electrons using data from germanium and xenon detectors: Results and Discussions

-Comparing the various exclusion curves in Fig.~\ref{fig:ex-plot}, there are several important observations to note.
-First, the lowest reach of a direct search experiment in LDM mass is determined by its energy threshold.
-According to what we set for CDMSlite, XENON100, and XENON10: $80$, $56$, and $13.8\,\textrm{eV}$, the lightest DM masses can be probed are $\sim50$, $30$, and $10\,\textrm{MeV}$, respectively.
-The exclusion limits on DM-electron interaction strengths depend on several factors: Experimentally, detector species, energy resolution, background, and exposure mass-time all come into play~\cite{Undagoitia:2015gya}.
-Theoretically, the DM-electron interaction type and the atomic structure do matter.
-For the contact interaction, where the DM-Xe differential cross section is universally bigger than the DM-Ge one, XENON100 gives a better limit than CDMSlite is mainly due to its larger exposure mass-time.
-On the other hand, the very low threshold of XENON10 not only makes it able to constrain the lower-mass region where XENON100 has no observable electron recoil signals (evidenced by the turning point at $m_{\chi}\sim50\,\textrm{MeV}$ in the left panel of Fig.~\ref{fig:ex-plot}), but also results in a slightly better limit than XENON100, despite a smaller exposure mass-time by almost three orders of magnitude.
-The exclusion limit on the long-range interaction is also subtle.
-As pointed out earlier that its differential cross section has a sharper energy dependence and weights more at low $T$, this explains why XENON10's constraint is much better than others in the entire plot.
-Also for the low-energy weighting, the finer energy resolution and lower background of CDMSlite makes its power to constrain $d_1$ better than XENON100.
+The exclusion limits on DM-electron interaction strengths depend on several factors: experimentally, detector species, energy resolution, background, and exposure mass-time~\cite{Undagoitia:2015gya}; and theoretically, the DM-electron interaction type and the atomic structure.
+For the contact interaction, XENON1T yields the best limit when $m_{\chi} \gtrsim 50\,(25\,\textrm{without } Q_y \textrm{ cutoff})\,\textrm{MeV}$ for its overwhelmingly-large exposure mass-time.
+However, in the lower-mass region, it is the extremely-low threshold of XENON10 that makes it more competitive, despite a much smaller exposure mass-time.
+The exclusion limit on the long-range interaction is more subtle, because the differential cross section has a sharper energy dependence and tends to weight more at low $T$.
+This explains why XENON10's constraint is better than others (less so when XENON1T has no $Q_y$ cutoff) in the plot.
+Among other three experiments, the dominance of XENON1T is shrinking for the same reason.
+More surprisingly, the finer energy resolution and lower background of CDMSlite achieves a better constraint than XENON100 when $m_{\chi} \gtrsim 80\,\textrm{MeV}$, despite the latter has a big exposure advantage.